jadecobra/python_tdd_exercises/source/how_to/calculator.rst

         #   self.x/self.y
         # )

-  because I used the wrong :ref:`Exception<Exceptions>` the terminal still shows a ZeroDivisionError_
+  because I used the wrong Exception_ the terminal still shows a ZeroDivisionError_

   .. code-block:: python